SF Masterworks #1: The Forever War, by Joe Haldeman

 'Tonight we're going to show you eight silent ways to kill a man.'
 The guy who said that was a sergeant who didn't look five years older than me.
 So if he'd ever killed a man in combat, silently or otherwise, he'd done it as an infant.

-So I got lucky.
+I got lucky.
 The Forever War and The Left Hand of Darkness came very quickly to be regarded as masterpieces.
-Clans, though I have a considerable affection for it (and although it took me quite a while before I got round to reading it, after having read ten or more of PKD's other novels) is regarded as a minor contribution to Dick's oeuvre.
-In an appendix to Lawrence Sutin's excellent Divine Invasions - A Life of Philip K. Dick, Sutin rates each of Dick's novels out of 10.
-He gives Clans a 7: "... an uneven novel, but there's nothing else like it."
+Clans, though I have a considerable affection for it, is regarded as a minor contribution to Dick's oeuvre.
+Lawrence Sutin, in his excellent Divine Invasions, gives it a 7 out of 10: "an uneven novel, but there's nothing else like it."

 For me, at the time, it was The Forever War that made the deepest impact, in particular the opening section, with its depiction of the deadly training regimes of the soon-to-be Space Marines.
-Even at the time, the Vietnam analog was obvious to me.
-I was 12 years old when Saigon fell; though the UK had taken no part in the Vietnam war, we had traced the progress towards the collapse of the American position in the daily BBC radio bulletins played by the driver on our 3-mile bus ride to school.
-And I was old enough to draw a connection between the cynical, nihilistic, even drug addled outlook of Haldeman's poor bloody infantry with other contemporary accounts (notably in the adult-oriented comic books that were coming out at the same time, and which I was also consuming voraciously).
-And I also remembered the ending - as being romantic.
-But when I came, much later, to re-read the novel, I found I'd forgotten much of what happens between the breakneck first quarter and the final paragraph.
+Even at the time, the Vietnam analog was obvious.
+I was 12 years old when Saigon fell; though the UK had taken no part in the war, we had traced the progress towards collapse in the daily BBC radio bulletins on our bus ride to school.
+I remembered the ending as romantic.
+But when I came, much later, to reread the novel, I found I'd forgotten much of what happens between the breakneck first quarter and the final paragraph.

 "Being in combat changes your life completely, usually for the worse.
 It's not specific things that happen in combat, it's a kind of gestalt - living with horror for day after day after day, and finally you've sort of moved away from the human condition.
 And you never quite get back, no matter how many years go by.
 I've seen this in old, old men who were in World War I. I look in their eyes and I see myself.
 They can never be completely kind.
 They can never be completely humane."